United Way Logo

 United Way Emblem

 Each element of the United Way logo has a special meaning.
 For example, the rainbow represents hope.
-The hand cradling a person symbolizes support because the international network is constantly helping those in need.
+The hand cradling a person symbolizes support, as the international network constantly helps those in need.
 But there’s another hidden metaphor here – balance.
-The figurine balances on the palm of the hand in the same way that charities balance the capabilities of different segments of society, fighting social inequalities.
-These associations are intensified by the triumphant pose of the little man, who is rejoicing with his hands raised above his head and spreading them apart as if to express rapture.
+The figurine balances on the palm, much like charities balance the capabilities of different segments of society to fight social inequalities.
+These associations are intensified by the triumphant pose of the little man, who is rejoicing, his hands raised above his head and spread apart as if to express rapture.

 A unique set of glyphs was developed for the word mark, which has been used since 2004.
 It is based on the standard Avenir font.
-The designers changed the letters so that they matched the round shape of the emblem.
+The designers changed the letters to match the emblem’s round shape.
 In doing so, the capital “W” and the lowercase “a” merge at the top point.
 This is how the designers decided to reflect the concept of unity.
 A similar typeface is ITC Officina Serif Medium by Erik Spiekermann.

 United Way Symbol